-A research team has created colloidal crystals sensitive to time and temperature that look like opal nanostructures and can make new sensors.
+A research team has created colloidal crystals that look like opal nanostructures sensitive to time and temperature and can make new sensors.
 These sensors record the temperature in their environment visibly and continuously over a set period.
 As a result, they’re ideal for continuous monitoring of temperature-sensitive processes.

 The researcher designed a sensor that can detect time and temperature without complicated circuitry or specialized measuring equipment.
 Furthermore, the artificial crystals they created are a new class of materials with a lot of potential for fundamental research.
-Researchers may be able to use these colloidal gradients to track down hitherto inaccessible physical events.
+Researchers may use these colloidal gradients to track down hitherto inaccessible physical events.